ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/project-groups.md

 ![Project Group Form](pictures/group-form.png)

-## Relations
+### Relations
+Project Groups act as a connector between Projects and shared configurations.
+They influence how Projects, Areas, and Milestones are applied across the system:

-- **Projects** – a Project may optionally be associated with one Project Group
+- **Projects** – a Project may optionally be associated with one Project Group.
-- **Project Areas** – can be linked to a Project Group; in this case they apply to all Projects in the group
+- **Project Areas** – when linked to a Project Group, Areas apply to all Projects in that group.
-- **Project Milestones** – can be linked to a Project Group; in this case they apply to all Projects in the group
+- **Project Milestones** – when linked to a Project Group, Milestones apply to all Projects in that group.

+*For more details on how [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md) are defined and applied,
+and how their scope is influenced by Projects and Project Groups, see the respective documentation pages.*